Family

 Child/young person: relationship with peers

-Child/young person: relationship with peers FamilyFor example, having positive, trusted and constructive relationships with others; having one or more friends a child/young person feels close to; reducing negative social influences and peer groups.
-Question 1: Think...
+Child/young person: relationship with peers FamilyFor example, having positive, trusted and constructive relationships with others; having one or more friends your child/young person feels close to; reducing negative social influences and peer groups.Example Question...

 Child/young person: sense of culture and identity

-Child/young person: sense of culture and identity FamilyFor example, having a positive sense of identity and self-esteem; being in touch with cultural or spiritual practices and have these practices valued and respected; feeling sense of connection and belonging to...
+Child/young person: sense of culture and identity FamilyFor example, having a positive sense of identity and self-esteem; being in touch with cultural or spiritual practices and have these practices valued and respected; feeling a sense of connection and belonging to...